mcarvin8/ava-sf-devops/README.md

 ### Validations and Deployment Packages

-Additional metadata can be declared in merge request descriptions or commit messages using the following **package list** format.
+Additional metadata can be declared in merge request descriptions or commit messages using the following **[sf-package-list](https://github.com/mcarvin8/sf-package-list)** format.
 The opening and closing `<Package>` tags must be included.

 ```
 <Package>